 The Fujifilm X100F is a fixed lens compact camera that was officially introduced in January 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X100F has a Camera Elo of 2422.
+Is the Fujifilm X100F a good camera?
+The X100F has a Camera Elo of 2411.
 This rating puts the X100F among the top 30 percent of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the X100F also falls among the top 30 percent.
+In terms of its sensor size category (APS cameras), the X100F also ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|

 |24 MP, APS-C Sensor|

 |Electronic viewfinder (2360k dots)|

 |3.0" LCD, 1040k dots|

 |127 x 75 x 52 mm, 469 g|